SoupPenguin/Timberfire/README.md

 Timberfire
 ==========

-Opensource game engine for Linux/Windows/Mac
+Opensource HTML5/WebGL Engine with an Xna-like API